Real-Time Privacy-Preserving Data Release for Smart Meters: Results and Discussion

 \subsection{$\ell_p$ Distortion}

-As already discussed in Section \ref{sec:formulation}, the distortion function should be properly matched to the intended application of the release variables $Z^T$ in order to preserve the characteristics of the target variables $Y^T$ that are considered essential.
-In this section, we consider the $\ell_p$ distortion \eqref{eq:p_distortion} with $p=4,5$ as an alternative to the $\ell_2$ distortion function in Section and study their potential benefits.
+As already discussed in Section \ref{sec:formulation}, the distortion function should be properly matched to the intended application of the released variables $Z^T$ in order to preserve the characteristics of the target variables $Y^T$ that are considered essential.
+In this section, we consider the $\ell_p$ distortion \eqref{eq:p_distortion} with $p=4,5$ as an alternative to the $\ell_2$ distortion function used in the previous section and study their potential benefits.

-The privacy-utility trade-off curve for the inference of households occupancy application is shown in Fig. \ref{LossesEco}.
-As a first observation, it appears clear that the choice of the distortion measure has a non-negligible impact on the privacy-utility trade-off curve.
-In fact, it can be seen that for a given amount of distortion, the releasers trained with the $\ell_4$ and $\ell_5$ distortion measures achieve a higher level of privacy than the one trained with the $\ell_2$ distortion function.
-It should be mentioned that we also considered other norms, such as the $\ell_{10}$, and the privacy-utility trade-off was observed to be similar, but slightly better, than the one corresponding to the $\ell_4$ norm.
+The privacy-utility trade-off curve for these distortion functions is shown in Fig. \ref{LossesEco}.
+As a first observation, it is clear that the choice of the distortion measure has a non-negligible impact on the privacy-utility trade-off curve.
+In fact, it can be seen that for a given amount of normalized distortion, the releaser trained with the $\ell_4$ and $\ell_5$ distortion measures achieve a higher level of privacy than the one trained with the $\ell_2$ distortion function.
+It should also be mentioned that we also considered other norms, such as the $\ell_{10}$, and the privacy-utility trade-off was observed to be similar, but slightly different, than the one corresponding to the $\ell_4$ norm.

-As we discussed in Section \ref{sec:formulation}, in demand response programs, the utilities are mostly interested in the peak power consumption of the customers.
+As we discussed in Section \ref{sec:formulation}, in some applications, such as demand response programs, the utilities are mostly interested in the peak power consumption of the customers.
 It is also expected that higher-order $\ell_p$ norms are better at preserving these signal characteristics than the $\ell_2$ norm.
-To verify this notion, we considered 60 random days of the ECO data set in a full privacy scenario (i.e., with an attacker accuracy very close to $50 \%$) and plotted the actual power consumption along with the corresponding release signals for both the $\ell_4$ and $\ell_2$ distortion functions.
-Results are shown in Fig. \ref{TimeL4L2ECO}, which clearly indicates that the number of peaks preserved by the releaser trained with the $\ell_4$ distortion function is much higher than the ones kept by the releaser trained with the $\ell_2$ distortion function.
-This suggests that for the demand response application, higher order $\ell_p$ distortion functions should be considered.
+To verify this notion, we considered 60 random days of the ECO dataset in a full privacy scenario (i.e., with an attacker accuracy very close to $50 \%$) and plotted the actual power consumption along with the corresponding release signals for both the $\ell_4$ and $\ell_2$ distortion functions.
+Results shown in Fig. \ref{TimeL4L2ECO} clearly indicate that the number of peaks preserved by the releaser trained with the $\ell_4$ distortion function is much higher than the ones kept by the releaser trained with the $\ell_2$ distortion function.
+This suggests that for these applications, higher order $\ell_p$ distortion functions should be considered.